juvalen/mb-checker/DOCKER.md

 ## Change log

-* R4.0 To run in docker, see DOCKER.md
+* R4.0 To run in docker

 * R3.9 Edited with PyCharm